Jay Simpson: Philadelphia Union

 Simpson signed for Major League Soccer team Philadelphia Union on 9 January 2017.
 Reports suggested that Simpson's departure was due to him being unsettled at Orient.
 Upon joining Philadelphia, the club's sporting director Earnie Stewart, commented on his move, saying: "Jay brings goal scoring prowess to our team, in addition to a valuable veteran presence, as he has demonstrated with multiple clubs in England."

 Simpson started the first match of the 2017 season, against Vancouver Whitecaps, and scored the Union's first goal of the season against 2016 Eastern Conference Champions, Toronto FC.
 He was restricted to substitute appearances for most of his tenure at the club, starting five of his 30 appearances.
 His final start came against Sporting Kansas City in September 2018.
 The match also saw him score his second and third goals for the club.
 Simpson was released by Philadelphia on 19 November 2018.

 Return to Leyton Orient

 On 12 February 2019, it was announced that Simpson would rejoin Leyton Orient.
 He started his first competitive match in almost five months in a National League fixture against Maidenhead United on 16 February.

 Nea Salamina

 On 30 June 2019, it was announced, that Simpson had joined Cypriot club Nea Salamina on a 1-year contract.

 Welling United

 In November 2022, Simpson returned to England when he joined National League South club Welling United.

+On 2 December 2022, It was announced that Simpson had left the club.

+However in March 2023, Welling United were deducted 1 point in the National League South due to the club not having international clearance for him.